 Helpful Notes

-• New Braunfels is very walkable from Sophie’s, but rideshares (Uber/Lyft) are easy if you don’t want to walk in heels.
+Downtown New Braunfels is very walkable from Sophie’s, but rideshares (Uber/Lyft/Ride the Rio) are easy options if you don’t want to walk.